Self-invested personal pensions (SIPPs)

 - Deposit accounts with banks and building societies

-- National savings products
+- Some National Savings and Investment products

 - Commercial property (such as offices, shops or factory premises)